cytoflow/cytoflow/README.md

 * **Good visualization.**  I don't know about you, but I'm getting really tired of FACSDiva plots.

-* **Powerful and extensible.**  Built on Python, with a well-defined library of operations and visualizations that are well separated from the user interface.
-Need new functionality?
+* **Versatile.**  Built on Python, with a well-defined library of operations and visualizations that are well separated from the user interface.
+Need an analysis that CytoFlow doesn't have?
 Export your workflow to an IPython notebook and use any Python module you want to complete your analysis.
+Data is stored in a pandas.DataFrame, which is rapidly becoming the standard for Python data management (and will make R users feel right at home.)

+* **Extensible.**  Adding a new analysis module is simple; the interface to implement is only four functions.

-* **Statistically sound.** Ready access to useful data-driven tools for analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modelling.
+* **Statistically sound.** Ready access to useful data-driven tools for analysis, such as fitting 2-dimensional Gaussians for automated gating and mixture modeling.

 ### Required packages